mosheragomaa/FarasaSegmenter/README.md

 	ant jar

-Deploy the package to other direcotory:
+Deploy the package to other directory:

 	ant deploy -Do=<Dest Dir>